cristianoliveira/rust-for-rubists_tdc-poa/README.md

-# rust-for-rubists_tdc-poa
+# rust-from-ruby
-The repository of my presentation on TDC - POA - 2016
+The repository of my presentation on The Developers Conference - POA - 2016

 # Simple Rust Web App
 How it work?
 It was made using Iron that is a high level web framework built in and for Rust, built on hyper.

-Web Framework:
+## Backend
 - [iron](https://github.com/iron/iron)

-Serving statics using:
 - [staticfile](https://github.com/iron/staticfile)
 - [monting](https://github.com/iron/mount)

-# Front-end
+## Frontend
 The presentation was made using reveal.js

 ## Running